pbrane/lokahi/test-automation/ui-tests/README.md

 - MINION_INGRESS_PORT - The port exposed by the minion ingress
 - MINION_INGRESS_OVERRIDE_AUTHORITY - The name to use for auth of the ingress connection, usually minion.onmshs.local when running locally using tilt.
+- MINION_DOCKER_TAG - The docker tag for the minion.
+Defaults to "latest".
 - INGRESS_BASE_URL - The URL for connecting to the UI of the system, often https://onmshs.local:1443 when running locally with tilt.
 - MINION_INGRESS_CA - The file containing the public cert of the minion ingress CA, often in lokahi/target/tmp/server-ca.crt